What is an introduction email?

 Dear [Client’s name],

 From [date], [employee’s name] will manage your account with our company.
-You can reach out to [employee’s name] at any time with any concerns or questions by email at [email address] or phone at [phone number].
+You can get in touch with [employee’s name] at any time with any concerns or questions via email at [email address] or by phone on [phone number].

 Best regards,